Introduction: Making Cold-brew Coffee From Household Products

 Step 3: Leave the Jar Lying Around and Then Put It in the Fridge

 Put the jar in the corner and feel really cool about yourself.
-Leave it there a couple of days.
+Leave it there for 18 to 24 hours - I had to edit this guide when my coffee-judge cousin nearly fell off her chair when I originally said 'a few days'.
+I went with her recommendation and it tasted great!
 Ambient temperature might play a factor so don't leave it in direct sunlight.
 Here's a guide - if you feel hot in the same room, it's too hot.

-Once a couple of days has gone by, put the jar in the fridge.
+Once this time has passed, put the jar in the fridge.
 My fridge door started to crack from the size of this jar so I now put this jar in the vegetable tray at the bottom.
 If you put it on it's side make sure it doesn't leak - coffee tastes great but looks horrible as a brown stain on your fridge shelf!

 Step 4: Take the Jar Out of the Fridge and Prepare to Filter